SolarPerformanceInsight/SolarPerformanceInsight.github.io/usecases.md

 #### 3A.
 Disaggregate Sources of Performance Differences (stretch) {#uc3A}
 {: .anchor}

-**Use case narrative**: In the case where the user has uploaded actual performance data (9.0), determine which factors, e.g. snow and soiling (8.0), module degradation, explain the differences between actual performance and original expectations (1.A or 1.B).
+**Use case narrative**: In the case where the user has uploaded actual performance data, determine which factors, e.g. snow and soiling (8.0), module degradation, explain the differences between actual performance and expectations.

 ** Requirements**:
-- User uploads data on Actual Performance (8.0).
+- User uploads actual performance data.
-- User provides predicted or expected performance, or uses an SPI model to calculate performance (1.A, 1.B).
+- User provides predicted or expected performance, or uses an SPI model to calculate performance.
 - User specifies comparison period.
 - Platform quantifies differences in performance in each period.
 - Platform identifies potential causes for differences in performance.